nodejitsu/handbook/book.md

 ## Existing Databases

 If you already have an externally hosted Database, Nodejitsu is capable of connecting to it.
 We've got Database hosting if you need it, but we fully support externally hosted Databases.
+Feel free to drop us an email if you have any questions.

 ## Connecting Applications to Databases

 If you want to connect a Database to your Node.js application, Nodejitsu provides you with sample code for each Database type as well as the ability to specify database connection strings in your application's package.json

+     TODO: Add better package.json configuration description

 <a name="#Open_source_Projects"></a>